mikecao/sparrow/README.md

 # Sparrow

-Sparrow is a simple SQL builder and database abstraction layer.
+Sparrow is a simple but powerful database toolkit.
+Sparrow is a fluent SQL builder, database abstraction layer, cache manager, query statistics generator, and micro-ORM all rolled into a single class file.

 ## Building SQL